sazidnur/waer-os-3-article/README.md

 </br>

-To provide a Tile from your application, create a class that extends TileService and implement the methods, as shown in the following code sample:
+Create a class that extends TileService and implement the methods, as demonstrated in the following code example, to provide a Tile from your application:

 </br>